jcchikikomori/MyAngularLite/README.md

-# MyAngularLite
+# MyAngularLite -- res-demo branch
-Lightweight version of AngularJS
+My Responsive Demo prototype 1 for AngularJS

 # Purpose
 This is recommended for beginners in AngularJS.
 Build, Test and Go!

 # Instructions
-Just Install Dependecies first.. (npm is required!)
+Just Install Dependencies first.. (npm is required!)

 Shell Command: `npm install`